 What Are The Distribution Options On RedCircle?

 From social media sharing to website and player integrations, RedCircle offers a variety of options to help you distribute your exclusive content.

-You can also embed your podcast on WordPress as well as other types of web hosting, making it easy for your listeners to find and subscribe to your show.
+You can also embed your podcast on WordPress and other web hosting, making it easy for listeners to find and subscribe to your show.

 RedCircle is best for: